pachyderm/docs-content/latest/get-started/beginner-tutorial.md

 2. Select **Create Project**.
 3. Input a project `name` and `description`.
 4. Select **Create**.
+5. Click on the ellipses next to the project name and select **Set Active Project**.
+6. Copy the command and input it into your IDE terminal.

 {{< figure src="/images/beginner-tutorial/create-project.gif" class="figure">}}
 {{% /wizardResult%}}